yoasif/yoasif.github.io/_posts/2025-03-12-mozilla-has-been-sharing-aggregated-firefox-data-with-advertisers-since-2017-when-it-enabled-telemetry-by-default.markdown

 I thought by now that I would have a path forward on how I wanted to move forward in my browser usage.
 It hasn't worked out that way.
 I wish we had more clarity from Mozilla on how data is used - I still want to help build Firefox.
 I hate that Mozilla has made this decision so hard - why must I get into bed with ad-tech in order to help Mozilla build a better product?
 Is that really the bargain we have struck?

+## Feedback

+### How is Mozilla going to get paid for the ads on the new tab page?

+I'm going to respond to that question with a related question -- how does Mozilla get paid for the ads that appear when "technical and interaction data" sharing is disabled?
+If you think Mozilla isn't getting paid for those ads, do you think Mozilla is displaying those ads without any expectation of getting paid?

+Given that Firefox is presumably getting paid for ads that people interact with even if they aren't sharing technical and interaction data, why does Mozilla need the additional information?

 ---

 {% include donate-social.html %} You can [message me](https://mastodon.social/@yoasif) or follow [this blog](https://mastodon.social/@quippdblog) on Mastodon.